2020 Washington Nationals season: August

 The Nationals rebounded from three straight losses with a 16–4 drubbing of the Mets on August 10, as first baseman Asdrúbal Cabrera went 4-for-4 with two home runs against his former team and Soto clubbed a home run 463 feet beyond the apple sculpture in straightaway center at Citi Field, the longest of his career.
 Corbin earned the win, giving up two runs in six innings.
 The Nationals followed that rout up with another win on August 11, as Scherzer and the Nationals avenged their earlier defeat by Porcello and the Mets.
 Shortstop Trea Turner opened the game for the Nationals with a home run off Porcello, who took the loss, while Scherzer earned the win with six strong innings in the 2–1 contest.
 The Mets rallied, however, to split the four-game series by winning the next two games.
 In the August 12 game, they overcame two more Soto home runs, including a 466 foot-blast that landed in the vacant concessions area high in the right field stands, by scoring five early to chase Nationals starter Aníbal Sánchez in the third inning and then thumping reliever Ryne Harper for five more in the sixth inning.
 The Nationals had to take two players out of the game: starting center fielder Víctor Robles, who was hit on the hand by a pitch, and left-handed reliever Sam Freeman, who suffered an elbow injury.
 Before the August 13 game, the Nationals moved both Freeman and Doolittle, dealing with a right knee issue, to the injured list.
 They selected the contract of left-hander Seth Romero, one of their top pitching prospects, and activated Harris to fill the blank spots in the bullpen.
 The Mets won 8–2, getting to Nationals starter Austin Voth early and forcing manager Davey Martinez to go to his bullpen starting in the fifth inning.
-Voth took the loss, but much of the damage was allowed by Romero, making his major league debut in relief, as New York catcher Tomás Nido hit a two-out grand slam to center to blow the game open.
+Voth took the loss, but many of the runs were allowed by Romero, making his major league debut in relief, as New York catcher Tomás Nido hit a two-out grand slam to center field to give New York a large lead..
 Soto hit his fourth home run of the series in the sixth inning, but the damage was done and the Mets cruised to a win.